f5devcentral/bigip_automation_examples/bigip/bigip_next/security/deploy-with-new-next-waf/Readme.md

 - Clone and install the repository https://github.com/f5devcentral/bigip_automation_examples.git if you haven't done so yet
 - Access to BIG-IP Central Manager
-- CLI tool to run commands
+- CLI in Jump Host or Docker to run commands
 - Setup Docker (_optional but recommended_)

 ## 2. Add Access Credentials for BIG-IP Next